 Before installing VLC Media Player using a snap package, make sure it is self-contained, which requires separate memory and processing power.

-If you decide to go for a snap, simply pass the following command in your Linux terminal and make sure your system is connected to an active internet connection.
+If you have made up your mind to install VLC using Snap, simply pass the following command in your Linux terminal and ensure your system is connected to an active internet connection.

 $ sudo snap install vlc

 After you enter this command into your terminal, it prompts for the user password, so please enter it.

 "vlc" into your terminal to start VLC.
 In the future, if there are any updates available, it will be updated in the background.

 Install VLC on any Linux System using Flatpak

 This step can be used on any Linux machine.
 You just need to have Flatpak installed on your system.
 If it is unavailable, you can follow the official guide on how to install Flatpak on Linux.

 Once you have installed Flatpak on your system, you can invoke the below command on your terminal screen.